CS233R/materials/quizzes/pop-quiz-2.md

-1. How do you define a class?
+﻿1.
+How do you define a class?
+	class Food

+	end

 2. How does `.new` relate to `initialize` method do?
+	Every time you use new it calls initialize method.

 3. Does this inheritance make sense?